Aims of our Religious Education Programme

 By year 6, children will have developed their enquiry, investigative and research skills to a level which will enable them to make reasoned judgments about religious issues.
 Pupils will have the subject knowledge and understanding to develop a personal response to the fundamental questions of life.

-The impact of our PE curriculum will be measured through observations during lessons and pupil books.
-From September 2021 this will supplemented by the use of RE floorbooks and the use of Discovery RE Pupil Tracking sheets.
+The impact of our RE curriculum will be measured through observations during lessons and pupil books.
+From September 2021 this will supplemented by the use of RE floorbooks and the use of Discovery RE entry and exit quizzes.